ozekri/CKN_from_Scratch/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Don't hesitate to contribute, especially on the GPU implementation of the convulsion that we didn't take the time to implement properly and integrate into our code.
+Don't hesitate to contribute, especially on the GPU implementation of the convolution that we didn't take the time to implement properly and integrate into our code.
 A few code snippets are available in the `/gpu` folder, but feel free to start from scratch!

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.